hass-emulated-hue/esphome-components/README.md

 Adjust max_power setting for each channel to match your lightstrip.
 Above settings were tested using a (very common) 24V RGB-CT 5050 ledstrip from Amazon/Ali.
 Adjust the levels until the light exactly matches.

+Adjust min/max color temperature of light as desired.